University of Texas Solar Vehicles Team: Lonestar

-The Longhorn Racing Solar team began planning of a new car during the fall 2020 semester, with a goal to race during 2022.
+UTSVT joined with the Formula SAE combustion team, Longhorn Racing, to become Longhorn Racing Solar (LHRS).
+They began planning a new car during the fall 2020 semester, with the goal to race during 2022.
 The team designed their latest car, Lonestar, to weigh 600 lb and have a solar array of 260 cells that produces 875 W. Design work, finished in December 2020, was done predominantly virtually, with students spread far due to the COVID-19 pandemic.
 This also impacted manufacturing due to limited hours at J. J. Pickle Research Campus and some team members still working remotely.

-The team brought Lonestar to the 2022 FSGP but could not race after technical inspection revealed an issue with the battery management system.
+The team brought Lonestar to the 2022 FSGP at Heartland Park Topeka but could not race after technical inspection revealed an issue with the battery management system.
 The team will utilize the car as a test bed for the next car's development, which started summer 2022.

 Daybreak

 After Lonestar was found to have disqualifying issues, a new vehicle, Daybreak, was started in the summer of 2022.
 This vehicle was unveiled in April 2024 and had an expected completion of June 2024.
 It was slated to compete in FSGP 2024 and beyond.
 The car, which weighs in at 320 kg, has a steel space frame chassis, a 905 watt monocrystalline silicon solar array, and a 5.24 Wh lithium-ion battery powering a 5 kW brushless DC motor.

-Daybreak competed in FSGP 2025, completing 22 mi and marking the team's first track time since TexSun in 2017.
+Daybreak competed in the 2025 FSGP at NCM Motorsports Park in Bowling Green, Kentucky, completing 22 mi and marking the team's first track time since TexSun in 2017.

+High Noon

+For 2026, the 97-member solar team prepared their next car, High Noon.
+It weighed 263 kg with a 4130 chomoly space frame chassis.
+A 1218 W monocrystalline silicon solar array and 4.98 kWh lithium-ion battery power its single 2.0 kW brushless DC hub motor.

+The team placed 18th out of 47 teams at the 2026 FSGP at Brainerd International Raceway, completing 59 laps and 183 mi.